jonlevi/enFoldX/README.md

 #### Local AF3 EnFoldX Predictions

-There are a few sequential steps to take in going from a TCR-pMHC sequence --> set of features:
+There are a few sequential steps in the pipeline to go from a TCR-pMHC sequence --> set of features:
 1) Format JSONs for running AlphaFold3 MSA for each unique sequence
 2) Run MSA on Input Sequences
 3) Collect MSA results and Format JSONs per TCR-pMHC for running AlphaFold3 Folding
 4) Run AlphaFold3 Container on Input JSONs

 The key idea of this pipeline is to set things up so that we can parallelize as much as possible.
 The MSA is run on each unique sequence independently and thus can be parallelized across each one.
-The Folding is run on each TCR-pMHC complex independently, and thus can be parallelized as well.
+By splitting up the MSA and folding steps, we can re-use TCR MSAs when possible, as often a user will want to fold a TCR with many potential antigens.
+The folding is run on each TCR-pMHC complex independently, and thus can be parallelized as well if you have access to multiple compute nodes.
 This section goes through a full example of going from TCR:pMHC sequences --> enFoldX features.
 All of the data for the examples can be found in `examples/`

 ##### Step 1: Format JSONs for running AlphaFold3 MSA for each unique sequence
 ```bash